typically representing the Hubzilla Community.

 - Provided (sanitised) inline SVG support over the fediverse, allowing quick doodles and drawings in posts/comments.

-- Mike Macgirvin stepped down as active coordinator for the project in early 2015 and turned management over to the community.
+Mike Macgirvin stepped down as active coordinator for the project in early 2015 and turned management over to the community.
+Mike continued to contribute to Hubzilla periodically.5

 - Browser-to-browser encryption arrives in the fediverse.
 E2EE framework completed.
 We don't provide E2EE ourselves because we're not at the endpoint.